Entering the European market for macadamia nuts

 Tip:

-Depending on the country, retail chain and brand, prices of macadamia nuts sold to final consumers vary significantly across Europe.
-The retail prices of salty roasted macadamia nuts usually range from €25/kg to €45/kg.
-This price indication does not tell macadamia nuts suppliers a lot as the final price is very different from the export price due to the addition of many other costs, such as transport, roasting, packing, sales and profit margins.
-The approximate breakdown of macadamia prices is shown below.
+Depending on the country, the retail chain and brand, the prices of macadamia nuts sold to final consumers vary significantly across Europe.
+The retail prices of salted and roasted macadamia nuts can go over €50/kg.
+This price suggestion is not a real indicator to macadamia nuts suppliers, as the final price is very different from the export price due to the addition of many other costs, such as transport, roasting, packing, sales and profit margins.
+The approximate breakdown of macadamia nut prices is shown below.

 Table 2: Breakdown of the retail price for macadamia nuts